Monday, 19 April 2021 00:00

 Gout can easily be identified by redness and inflammation of the big toe and the surrounding areas of the foot.
 Other symptoms include extreme fatigue, joint pain, and running high fevers.
 Sometimes corticosteroid drugs can be prescribed to treat gout, but the best way to combat this disease is to get more exercise and eat a better diet.

-If you have any questions please feel free to contact our offices located in Texarkana and, Pittsburg, TX .
+If you have any questions please feel free to contact our office located in Texarkana, TX .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

 Read more about Gout